r7kamura/kamo.js/README.md

 ```

 ### .fromEventHandlerFunction(Object, String, Any...]) -> Stream
-Creates a new Stream from the event handler function of given object.
+Creates a new Stream from an event handler function of given object.

 ```js
 kamo.Stream.fromEventHandlerFunction(window, 'setInterval', 1000).subscribe(function() {